nicatabdullay3v/tic-tac-toe/README.md

 🎮 React Tic-Tac-Toe Game

-Description:
 A simple Tic-Tac-Toe game built with React.
-Players can take turns, view a log of moves, and restart the game after it ends.
-The game tracks player moves, disables already-selected squares, and announces the winner or a draw.
+Players take turns, see a log of moves, and can restart the game.
+Tracks player moves, disables used squares, and announces the winner or a draw.

-📝 Features
+✨ Features

-Interactive game board with clickable squares.
+🟦 Interactive game board with clickable squares

-Move log displaying each player's turn and the square they selected.
+📜 Move log showing each player's turn and selected square

-Game over screen showing the winner or draw.
+🏆 Game over screen displaying the winner or a draw

-Rematch button to restart the game.
+🔄 Rematch button to restart the game

-Built with React functional components and props for modularity.
+⚛️ Built with React functional components

-🛠️ Components
+🧩 Components

 GameBoard

-Displays a grid of squares.
+🟩 Displays a grid of squares

-Disabled buttons for already-selected squares.
+❌ Disabled buttons for already-selected squares

-Calls onSelectSquare(row, col) when a square is clicked.
+👉 Calls onSelectSquare(row, col) on click

 Log

-Shows a list of all turns.
+📝 Shows a list of all turns

-Each turn displays the player and the selected square coordinates.
+🕹️ Each turn displays the player and selected square coordinates

 GameOver

-Displays the winner or a draw message.
+🏁 Shows winner or draw

-Contains a "rematch" button to restart the game.
+🔁 Includes a "Rematch" button to restart

-📦 Installation
+⚙️ Installation
 # Clone the repo
 git clone https://github.com/yourusername/react-tic-tac-toe.git